jonathongardner/SensorQTPi/README.md

 ### Optional configuration
 There are three optional configuration parameters.
-Two of the option parameters are for mqtt.
-One is to enable discovery by HomeAssistant.
-The second one changes the discovery prefix for HomeAssitant.
+One of the option parameters for mqtt is the discovery prefix for HomeAssitant.
 ```
 mqtt:
     host: m10.cloudmqtt.com
     port: *
     user: *
     password: *
-    discovery: true
     discovery_prefix: 'homeassistant'
 ```

-The discovery parameter defaults to false and should be set to true to enable discovery by HomeAssistant.
-If set to true, the sensor state_topic parameters are not necessary and are ignored.
 The discovery_prefix parameter defaults to 'homeassistant' and shouldn't be changed unless changed in HomeAssistant

-The other option parameter is for the sensor.
+The other two option parameters are for the sensor.
 One to give the sensor a name for discovery.
+The second to give discovery values (if discovery value is empty, which is default, auto discovery is off).
 ```
 sensors:
     -